 Organizations may provide budget and employee data based on this proposal or the organization as a whole.
 For more information on this proposal or organization, please email us.

-As the COVID-19 pandemic began spreading through the world's population in 2020, people with hypertension as a pre-existing condition proved to be more vulnerable to severe illness and death from the virus.
-The prevalence of this risk factor among communities of color likely contributed to the virus' inequitable impact on these communities.
+In the COVID-19 pandemic, people with hypertension as a pre-existing condition have proven to be more vulnerable to severe illness and death from the virus.
+The prevalence of this risk factor among communities of color has contributed to the virus' inequitable impact on these communities.
 This tragic reality brought additional attention to hypertension.

-In response, drawing from our initial proposal design, the American Heart Association collaborated with the U.S. Department of Health and Human Services to address racial and ethnic disparities in hypertension control in the U.S. The project will support participating federally qualified health centers in nearly all 50 states by providing patient and provider education and training for effective hypertension control.
+In response, drawing from our initial proposal design, the American Heart Association collaborated with the U.S. Department of Health and Human Services to launch a program that addresses racial and ethnic disparities in hypertension control in the U.S. The project supports 350 participating federally qualified health centers in nearly all 50 states by providing patient and provider education and training for effective hypertension control.
 Engaging local and national community-based organizations to drive patient awareness, care-seeking, and self-management is a core strategy.

 While proud of these steps towards our original vision, the need and health disparities remain formidable.
-We continue to seek opportunities to expand hypertension control to reach high-need populations beyond those served by participating federal clinics, and continue to explore opportunities for global impact to address this pervasive yet preventable life-threatening condition.
+We continue to seek funding support to expand hypertension control to reach high-need populations in the United States beyond those served by participating clinics, and opportunities for further expanding solutions to address this pervasive yet preventable life-threatening condition.